-This soup owes a lot to my Mother's legendary soup, which she used to make for us on bleak, cold winter nights in Sydney.
+This simple Lentil & Tomato Soup owes a lot to my Mother's legendary soup, which she used to make for us on bleak, cold winter nights in Sydney.
 They do happen!!
 Or at least they feel cold in comparison to most other weather conditions there.

-Her recipe came from an early 80's edition of the Diet for a Small Planet cookbook, which I read pretty much cover to cover once I decided I didn't like the idea of eating meat.
+Her recipe came from an early 80's edition of the Diet for a Small Planet cookbook, and was called Lentils Monastery style.
+I read that book pretty much cover to cover once I decided I didn't like the idea of eating meat.
 The book put into words what I was thinking, even as a teen in the early 90's..that there is another way to eat, that we didn't have to be cruel to eat deliciously & well, and that what we eat can positively or negatively affect everyone's future.

-But that's not why I loved Mum's soup so much, I loved the bite and slight meatiness of the lentils, the fragant herbs & how they all came together and perfectly balanced to create a delicious, warming soup.
+But that's not why I loved Mum's soup so much, I loved the bite and slight meatiness of the lentils, the fragant herbs and the richness of the tomato & how all the flavours came together and perfectly balanced to create a delicious, warming soup.
 Simply served with a hunk of bread it's a whole meal in itself.

 ( Thanks Mum!)